kim-sanghoon/modify-mashup/README.md

     pip3 install -r requirements.txt
     ```
 2. Locate a valid SSL certificate on the root project directory with the filename of `server.crt` and `server.key`.
-3. Import the agent (`Currently, we do not disclose the dialogflow agent file.`) to your dialogflow console, and configure the webhook settings.
+3. Import the agent to your dialogflow console, and configure the webhook settings.
 4. Command `sudo python3 mashup.py` to initialize the mashup module.
 5. Command `sudo python3 app.py` to initialize the back-end module.